chaitankatta-dotcom/Soupmarine/README.md

 Operate the DC motor-powered buoyancy control system to dive and surface Monitor the battery percentage in real time
-View connection latency and other live system information This setup provides an intuitive control system without requiring a dedicated mobile application.
+View connection latency and other live system information

 ## Mission
 The world has already fallen to SOUP.